2022 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 |---|

-Market activity data demonstrates steady collector engagement throughout the year.
+Market activity data demonstrates steady collector engagement.

 Market Activity: 2022-S Proof DCAM Nickel